kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 peers to indicate which prioritization schemes they support.

 A value of 0 indicates no support for priorities.
-If either side sends the parameter with a value of 0, clients SHOULD NOT send priority frames and servers SHOULD NOT make any assumptions based on the presence or lack thereof of priority frames.
+If either side sends the parameter with a value of 0, clients SHOULD NOT send hop-by-hop prioritiy signals (e.g., HTTP/2 PRIORITY frame) and servers SHOULD NOT make any assumptions based on the presence or lack thereof of such signals.

 If the value is non-zero, then the least significant 8 bits indicates the sender's most preferred priority scheme, the second least significant 8 bits